leadertank/test_app/README.md

 * ...

-Complet Ruby on Rails Developer
+First Test Repo on the Ruby on Rails Developer by Terry is COMPLETE